vintasoftware/tapioca-wrapper/README.md

 You can find the full list of available tapioca clients [here](http://tapioca-wrapper.readthedocs.org/en/stable/flavours.html).

 To create new flavours, refer to [Building a wrapper](http://tapioca-wrapper.readthedocs.org/en/stable/buildingawrapper.html) in the documentation.
 There is also a [cookiecutter template](https://github.com/vintasoftware/cookiecutter-tapioca) to help bootstraping new API clients.

+## Contributing

+### Setup dev environment

+Tapioca-Wrapper is ready for development in with Dev Container.
+After downloading the code you just need to use Reopen in Container option and after building run `make setup-devcontainer` just once.

 ## Other resources